Teeth Extractions in Chico CA

 Whatever the reason, we’re committed to personalized, comfortable treatment.
 If needed, we can also discuss several tooth restoration options.
 Planning ahead can offer better results.

-Your Extraction Procedure
+Our 95928 Tooth Extraction Procedure

-You probably have a lot of questions and concerns about your procedure.
+You probably have a lot of questions and concerns about your extraction procedure.
 This is perfectly normal.
 We know that you may have anxiety about staying comfortable.
 You'll be relieved to know we work hard to create a cozy and relaxing environment for our patients.
 We’ll check in with you throughout your procedure and make any adjustments necessary.